Skip to main content

 Why JA3 might differ

-JA4, peetprint, and akamai hashes are all GREASE-normalised.
-Those are the right metrics for "did my preset round-trip correctly?"
-If JA4 and peetprint match, you're good, even if JA3 changes on every request.
+JA4, peetprint, and the akamai HTTP/2 hash all normalise GREASE before hashing.
+Those are the metrics that answer "did my preset round-trip correctly".
+A JA4 and peetprint match is a clean round-trip even when JA3 differs.

-Don't use JA3 hash matching as your CI pass criterion.
-It'll flake.
+Don't use JA3 hash equality as a CI pass criterion.
+It will flake.
 Use JA4 instead.

 What this recipe doesn't cover

-- HTTP/2 frame ordering: shipped presets cover all the common Chrome shapes.
-If you spot a frame shape the shipped preset doesn't have, open an issue.
+• HTTP/2 frame ordering.
+The shipped presets cover the common Chrome shapes.
+A frame shape the shipped preset does not have is worth an issue, not a JSON workaround.